Get

 2. Easy to Groom

 These dogs are also easy to groom.
-They are mild to moderate shedders, and their coat can be kept in good condition with weekly grooming.
+They are mild to moderate shedders, so their coat can be kept in good condition with weekly grooming.
 This is a plus if your dog doesn’t shed much because you won’t have to clean up much hair.
 Talk about easy maintenance!

 3. Easy to Train